 Top 1.
 ZW3D

 When it comes to the best 3D CAD software, ZW3D can be what you need.
 This 3D modeling software is an all-in-one 3D CAD/CAE/CAM solution, suitable for both experienced professionals and beginners who want to learn further to explore the entire product development.
-It only provides basic 2D design tools but has powerful 3D modeling and design features such as flexible parametric modeling, efficient direct editing, structural simulation, solid surface hybrid modeling, etc. This makes it an ideal option for various designs, including machinery, parts, vehicles, and more.
+It not only provides basic 2D design tools but has powerful 3D modeling and design features such as flexible parametric modeling, efficient direct editing, structural simulation, solid surface hybrid modeling, etc. This makes it an ideal option for various designs, including machinery, parts, vehicles, and more.

 Additionally, it boasts an intuitive interface, making anyone quickly get started, even if you are a beginner.
-Even better, this 3D CAD software offers a 30-day free trial to let you enjoy all its features before purchasing a lifetime license starting at $1,800.
+Even better, this 3D CAD software offers a 30-day free trial to let you enjoy all its features before purchasing a lifetime license starting at $2,500.
 If you are looking for professional but beginner-friendly 3D modeling software, consider ZW3D.

 Pros

-• Serve as an all-in-one solution for 3D CAD, CAE, and CAM.
+- Serve as an all-in-one solution for 3D CAD, CAE, and CAM.

-• Boast a user-friendly interface and extensive tutorials, making it approachable for beginners.
+- Boast a user-friendly interface and extensive tutorials, making it approachable for beginners.

-• Offer a comprehensive set of tools for 3D modeling, editing, assembly, and analysis for diverse design needs.
+- Offer a comprehensive set of tools for 3D modeling, editing, assembly, and analysis for diverse design needs.

-• Work seamlessly with various file formats, CAD software, and API for smooth workflow.
+- Work seamlessly with various file formats, CAD software, and API for smooth workflow.

-• Provide flexible licensing options, including a 30-day free trial and one-time purchase licenses starting at $1,800.
+- Provide flexible licensing options, including a 30-day free trial and one-time purchase licenses starting at $2,500.

-• Deliver smooth and reliable performance.
+- Deliver smooth and reliable performance.

 Cons

-• Only work on Windows computers currently.
+- Only work on Windows computers currently.

-Note: The ZW3D 2025 Beta version is now available online.
-Building upon the 2024 version, it enhances 3D functionalities, user interface, and industry-specific modules.
-If you think it’s a good option, feel free to download and try it out for free from the download center.
+Note: The ZW3D 2026 version is now available.
+Building upon the 2025 version, it offers enhanced productivity with more powerful capabilities, including 2D/3D associative updates, smarter assembly tools, and expanded features for general machinery design.
+If you think it’s a good fit, feel free to download and try it out for free from the download center. |

 Top 2.
 Fusion